Industrial espionage: Distributed denial of service (DDoS) attack

 The distributed denial of service (DDoS) attack uses compromised computer systems to orchestrate a flood of requests on the target system, causing it to shut down and deny service to other users.
 It could potentially be used for economic or industrial espionage with the purpose of sabotage.
-This method was allegedly utilized by Russian secret services, over a period of two weeks on a cyberattack on Estonia in May 2007, in response to the removal of a Soviet era war memorial.
+This method was allegedly used by Russian secret services, over a period of two weeks on a cyberattack on Estonia in May 2007, in response to the removal of a Soviet era war memorial.

 Notable cases

-British East India Company
+East India Company

-In 1848, the British East India Company broke Qing China's global near-monopoly on tea production by smuggling Chinese tea out of the nation and copying Chinese tea-making processes.
-The British Empire had previously run a considerable trade deficit with China by importing the nation's tea and other goods.
-The British attempted to rectify the deficit by trading opium to the Chinese, but encountered difficulties after the Daoguang Emperor banned the opium trade and the First Opium War broke out.
-To avoid further issues in trading tea with China, the East India Company hired Scottish botanist Robert Fortune to travel to China under the guise of a Chinese nobleman and obtain Chinese trade secrets and tea plants for replanting.
-Infiltrating Chinese tea-making facilities, Fortune recorded the Chinese process for creating tea and smuggled tea leaves and seeds back to the East India Company.
-The East India Company later introduced these methods to company-ruled India, using India to compete and surpass China in tea production.
+In 1848, the British East India Company (EIC) broke Qing China's global near-monopoly on tea production by smuggling Chinese tea out of the country and copying Chinese tea-making processes.
+The British had fallen into a considerable trade deficit with China due to heavily importing tea and other commodities from Chinese retailers, and attempted to rectify the deficit by trading opium, but encountered difficulties after the Daoguang Emperor banned the opium trade and the First Opium War broke out.
+To avoid having to buy tea from China, the EIC hired the Scottish botanist Robert Fortune to travel to China under the guise of a Chinese merchant and obtain trade secrets and tea plants for replanting.
+Infiltrating Chinese tea-making facilities, Fortune recorded Chinese processes for creating tea and smuggled tea leaves and seed out of China.
+The East India Company later introduced these methods to British India, which soon surpassed China in tea production.